-Here are a few more testimonials from other recent Overview Training attendees:
+Here are a few more testimonials from other recent Bootcamp attendees:

 - Lee Youngblood, R&D Mechanical Engineer, Circle Graphics – “I was amazed to see how easy making ‘Mates’ in Onshape is compared to traditional CAD systems.
 This training covered a broad range of Onshape capabilities and features in a short time.
 It was great for learning about powerful and unique capabilities like Sharing, Version Control, Branching/Merging, Linking etc., which have no comparable equivalents in standard 3D CAD systems I’ve previously used.”

 - James Lamb, Company Director, Idea Reality – “Onshape is an easy software to just pick up.
 However, what the Bootcamp did was explain the reasons for things being done differently, which was important for me.
 Furthermore, there are revolutionary areas like Collaboration, Versioning, and Sharing that need to be well demonstrated.
 Essentially, this course showed me the full potential of Onshape.”

 - Trip Allen, President/Founder, Energy Anew – “There was a time when you couldn’t drive a car without knowing how to repair it.
 In the future, we will make machines without an intimate knowledge of drafting or machining because Onshape will make the accumulated knowledge of many lifetimes of detail engineering available to each of us.
 The surprise for me was seeing that through collaboration, I will soon have access to computational fluid dynamics, finite element analysis, and even virtual prototyping to reduce the expense and time required to drag ideas into reality.”

 The Quickest Way to Learn About Full-Cloud CAD